 Q: How did Delta Kits decide on what grit sizes to use for headlight restoration?

 A: Delta Kits chose the sanding discs it provides customers through testing a variety of types and brands.
 The original Delta Kits headlight restoration system included seven different grits sizes of sanding discs.
 Through ongoing research and the testing of products, we were able to narrow it down to four types of sandpapers to make the process more efficient and minimize cost.

 Q: What does Delta Kits consider when researching different types of sanding material?

 A: Delta Kits tests for longevity, performance, quality (disc thickness, adhesiveness, grit shape, grit spacing) and cost.
 The sanding discs provided in a headlight restoration system are suited for sanding on contoured or curved surfaces, as well as flat surfaces.

 Q: How does Delta Kits test different sanding materials?

 A: Delta Kits employees put a variety of sanding materials through very stringent tests.
-We select an extremely discolored headlight to use as a sample, then we apply the sanding paper to the headlight with extra pressure, while sanding into alignment tabs on the headlights to observe tearing.
-Only the most durable sanding discs are included in a Delta Kits headlight restoration system.
+We select an extremely discolored headlight to use as a sample.
+Then we apply the sanding paper to the headlight with extra pressure.
+All while sanding into alignment tabs on the headlights to observe tearing.
+Delta Kits includes only the most durable sanding discs in their headlight restoration systems.
 Delta Kits will continue to test new sanding materials to make sure our products provide the best “bang for the buck” and our customers achieve the best possible results.